clay-k0/Face-Finder/README.md

 # Face Finder

 Face Finder is a web application that allows users to detect faces in images using the Clarifai API.
 Users can register, sign in, and upload images to the app.
-The app uses a PostgreSQL database to store user information and image URLs.

 The best way to view this project is by visiting the [website](https://face-finder-frontend.onrender.com/).